CHILD FIND PROCESS FOR SPECIAL EDUCATION

 Let us know about your experience on our site.
 Use the link below to submit your thoughts.

-IDEA and Iowa Administrative Rules for Special Education require, the AEAs work with local districts to:
+IDEA and Iowa Administrative Rules for Special Education require the Area Education Agencies (AEAs) to work with local districts to:

 - Identify, locate and evaluate those learners suspected of having a disability, including those who are homeless, wards of the state, and attending public and/or private schools, regardless of the severity of their disability, and who are in need of special education and related services;